 Depending on children's schedules, they may eat snack 1-3 times per pay.
-Parents submit a \$150 snack fee each September (\$100 extra for each additional child enrolled), and Puddletown staff purchase snack for all classrooms.
+Elementary children pack extra food with lunch to eat snack in the classroom.
+Puddletown provides snack for primary classrooms and aftercare.
 We make every effort to purchase organic food whenever possible and always make sure that snacks are healthy and low in sugar.
 We can accommodate most food allergies/intolerances by referencing the forms parents fill out upon enrollment.
 If there are any changes in your child's diet please notify us immediately.